-This chlorination process is completed at the source where chlorine levels are monitored 24/7.
+This chlorination process is completed at the source where chlorine levels are monitored around the clock.
 Free chlorine residuals are also monitored throughout the water system 24/7.
-While chlorine does an excellent job of killing the microorganisms that may be harmful to you, chlorine also reacts with natural organic material commonly found in surface water sources such as the Regional Water Supply System (RWSS).
+Chlorine is added to our water supply to act as an oxidant that destroys micororganisms in order to help maintain your health and safety.
+Chlorine also reacts with natural organic material commonly found in surface water sources such as the Regional Water Supply System (RWSS).
 This reaction forms compounds called disinfection byproducts (DBPs).
 The District meets drinking water standards for two groups of disinfection byproduct compounds.
 Byproduct levels found in water depend primarily on: